home-assistant/developers.home-assistant/docs/core/platform/backup.md

 title: "Backup"
 ---

-When Home Assistant is creating a backup, there might be a need to pause certain operations in the integration, or dumping data so it can properly be restored.
+When Home Assistant is creating a backup, there might be a need to pause certain operations in the integration, or dumping data, so it can properly be restored.

 This is done by adding 2 functions (`async_pre_backup` and `async_post_backup`) to `backup.py`